phyfilixzero/alx-system_engineering-devops/0x01-shell_permissions/README.md

 a script that adds execution permission to the owner, the group owner and the other users, to the file hello

 a script that sets the permission to the file hello 007

+a script that sets the mode of the file hello to 753